Enoch-Hsiao/ConwayBattleRoyale/README.md

 We had to build the logic of the game from the ground up, since there is no model for a multiplayer version of the Game of Life.

 ## Accomplishments we're proud of:
-Making Canvas API work, integrating Firebase, generating game PINs.
+We are proud of making the Canvas HTML API work within our application, integrating Firebase, generating game PINs, and using purely JS, CSS, and HTML files with no frameworks (No React or Angular).

 ## What we've learned:
 We improved our knowledge of how to use Canvas API and learned how to create new logic to better suit a multiplayer game.